-Before you can restore Windows Server 2008 to dissimilar hardware, you need to create a system image backup with the "System Backup" feature, and then create a bootable USB flash drive or bootable DVD/CD using the "Create Bootable Media" function.
+Before you can restore Windows Server 2008 (R2) to different hardware, you need to create a system image backup with the "System Backup" feature, and then create a bootable USB flash drive or bootable DVD/CD using the "Create Bootable Media" function.
 Download the tool now and follow the steps below to make it.

-To Create System Image Backup:
+To Create System Image Backup

 Run AOMEI Backupper Server > Click Backup > Click System Backup > Select a path to save the backup image (You can save the image to a NAS, or a USB drive) > Click Start Backup.

-To Create Bootable USB Flash Drive:
+To Create Bootable USB Flash Drive

 Then you need to create a bootable USB drive to boot the target device.
 Click Tools, select Create Bootable Media and follow the wizard to make it.

-To Restore System Image to Dissimilar Hardware:
+To Restore System Image to Dissimilar Hardware

 1. Connect the bootable media to your new server and boot from it.
 If you have saved the backup image on an external drive, connect the drive to your new server as well.